ThomasLuypaert/soundscapeR/README.md

 ### 2\.
 Computing acoustic indices

-The first step of the `soundscapeR` workflow is to compute the acoustic indices using the `index_calc` command.
+The first step of the `soundscaper` workflow is to compute the acoustic indices using the `index_calc` command.
 These indices will later be used to explore the various ways in which the acoustic space is used.